Triarite/dGPT/readme.md

 1. Download all files
 2. Rename `config_base.json` to `config.json` and open the file
 3. Set the `openai_token` variable to your OpenAI API key and the `discord_token` variable to your Discord bot's token
-4. Create a new server > "For me and my friends" > Give it any random name. *Do NOT change the preset layout*
+4. Create a new server
 5. Invite the bot and use /setup

 ## To Be Implemented
 - Settings page to change custom instructions, GPT model
 - Read and respond to text files

+## Known issues
+- Messages split to meet character limit between markdown (**, ```, etc.) symbols messes up the intended markdown